iamdonovan/iamdonovan.github.io/_sources/teaching/egm722/practicals/zonalstats.rst

     list(zip(x, y))

-As a final example, we can also use **zip** to combine more than two
+As a final example, we can also use ``zip()`` to combine more than two iterables - we’re not limited to a single pair of iterables:
-iterables:

 .. code:: ipython3